nikolovlazar/nikolovlazar.com/src/content/blog/generating-blur-for-dynamic-images-nextjs.md

 import { visit } from 'unist-util-visit'
 import { promisify } from 'util'

-// Convert the imageSize method from callback-based to a Promise-based
+// Convert the imageSize method from callback-based to a
-// promisify is a built-in nodejs utility function btw const sizeOf = promisify(imageSize)
+// Promise-based promisify is a built-in nodejs utility
+// function
+const sizeOf = promisify(imageSize)

 // The ImageNode type, because we're using TypeScript